Torbjørn Rødland, Trichotillomania, 2010

 What makes you place those different objects together?
 Is this something you have thought about for a while and then you end up constructing the image?
 Or do you play around with the objects to see how they then fit together in front of the lens?

 It is a combination of both.
 I can look at objects for years and not know how to deal with or photograph them.
 Other times it is very instant.
 For example, the piece in the show called Avocado, I just saw this object, a ceramic avocado in a hardware store, I guess it is used for guacamole.
 I went directly home, set up my camera and photographed it straight after buying it.
-Other times I can be traveling with an object for a long time before making a photograph of it.
+Other times I can be travelling with an object for a long time before making a photograph of it.

 Torbjørn Rødland, Avocado, 2013